It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 Takeaway

-If you have any other tips, be sure to share them in the comments below.
+If you have any other tips, share them in the comments below.
 Also, if you’re looking for more ways to keep your home pest-free, check out our other pest control blog posts.

 Thank you for your advice.
 I had an invasion of these bugs in my house, some get into my bed and they actually do bite and smell horribly when you touch them or crush them, I vaccum them but they are persistant.